برجاء الإنتظار ...

 Breast-feeding

 Animal studies have shown that nebivolol is excreted in breast milk.
 It is not known whether this drug is excreted in human milk.
 Most beta-blockers, particularly lipophilic compounds like nebivolol and its active metabolites, pass into breast milk although to a variable extent.
-Therefore, breastfeeding is not recommended during administration of nebivolol.
+A risk to the newborns/infants cannot be excluded.
+Therefore, mothers receiving nebivolol should not breastfeed

 No studies on the effects on the ability to drive and use machines have been performed .
 Pharmacodynamic studies have shown that Nebilet 5 mg does not affect psychomotor function.
 When driving vehicles or operating machines it should be taken into account that dizziness and fatigue may occasionally occur.